ddeutils/ddedocs/README.md

-I will use this project be a co-pyrot for implement and serve [**MkDocs**](https://github.com/mkdocs/mkdocs) with the [**Material Extension**](https://squidfunk.github.io/mkdocs-material/) for generate static documents website from **Markdown** files that easy to readable and editing via hosting by GitHub page.
+I will use this project be a co-pyrot for implement and serve [**MkDocs**](https://github.com/mkdocs/mkdocs) with the [**Material Extension**](https://squidfunk.github.io/mkdocs-material/) for generate static documents website from **Markdown** files that easy to readable and editing.
+This document hosts by GitHub page.

 ## :book: Page